 2020 - Finalist, Northeast Regional Tuba/Euphonium Conference Euphonium Mock Band Audition

-I began teaching private lessons 1 year ago.
+I began teaching private lessons in 2019.
 Encouraging regular practice on a consistent schedule is one of the key points I like to emphasize for student, as it tends to help the student progress and gain a passion for the instrument.
 If a student is not having fun in their lessons, then I am not doing my job!
 My students are encouraged to enter competitions and recitals, as well as work on composing their own original material, so they can feel good about their accomplishments and stay motivated to learn.
 I am always looking to bring on new students of all ages!

 For beginning students who are children, I typically start with Essential Elements of Band by Hal Leonard and Tradition of Excellence by Bruce Pearson and Ryan Nowlin.
 Once the student has progressed to have a grasp of the fundamentals, I will begin to introduce more advanced method books such as J.B.
 Arban: A Complete Method, and various etude books as well as solo repertoire appropriate for their first recital performance.
 For adults, I try to find out what the student is interested in, and guide my instruction accordingly to keep the lessons engaging and fun, no matter their ability level.
 I believe that learning the fundamental skills on the instrument is extremely important and beneficial when playing a piece of music and I try to incorporate that into each lesson.